 The change will go into effect on Oct.
 5, the Coast Guard notice added, with the new rule to be in effect year-round.

-The Stickney Point Road bridge will open on the hour and on the half-hour between 6 a.m. and 7 p.m. daily, while the Siesta Drive bridge will open on the quarter hour and on the three-quarter hour between 6 a.m. and 7 p.m. each day.
+Both the Stickney Point Road bridge and the Siesta Drive bridge will open on the hour and on the half-hour between 6 a.m. and 7 p.m. daily.

 Reductions in openings also will be in effect for the Cortez and Anna Maria drawbridges, the Coast Guard said.